caddis/categoree/README.md

 Some of these examples may be a bit simple, but should demonstrate how powerful the tags are and how easy it is to control the markup.

-### Get the name of a category by ID with the single tag:
+### Get the name of a category by ID with the single tag

 	{exp:categoree:single show="82"}